Amanda Owen: Television and radio

 In November 2015, the family appeared in an episode of New Lives In The Wild UK with Ben Fogle, a Channel 5 programme which is made by Warner Brothers' Renegade Pictures.
-Their appearance led to their own observational documentary series following life on the Owens' farm on Channel 5 called Our Yorkshire Farm, which has become one of the channel's most popular programmes with over three million viewers watching each episode.
+Their appearance led to their own observational documentary series following life on the Owens' farm on Channel 5 called Our Yorkshire Farm, which has become one of the channel's most popular programmes with over three million viewers watching each episode since it was first broadcast on 27 November 2018, narrated by actor Ralf Little.
 On 16 February 2021, Channel 5 broadcast the first episode of series 14 of Ben Fogle: Return to the Wild, which saw Fogle back at Ravenseat Farm after six years, where he met their youngest child Nancy (who was born since his last visit) for the first time.

+In August 2017, she appeared on BBC Radio 4's The Museum of Curiosity.
+Her hypothetical donation to this imaginary museum was a shepherd's whistle, used to communicate with her sheep dogs.
+On 14 July 2019 she was the subject of Radio 4's On Your Farm.
+On 10 July 2021, she appeared as the featured guest on Radio 4's The Poet Laureate Has Gone To His Shed with Simon Armitage.

 In November 2021, Owen was one of the four walkers travelling with the BBC's 360 degree camera, in series two of BBC Four's Winter Walks. with Owen's episode featuring a walk through Wensleydale and Raydale.